 Cooking salmon in the oven is a quick process and it is very easy to overcook it until it's dry.
-After a 15 minute mark gently press on the thickest part of salmon with a finger or a fork, if it's start to flake with a little translucent in the middle is ready.
+After a 15-minute mark gently press on the thickest part of the salmon with a finger or a fork, if it's starting to flake with a little translucent in the middle is ready.
 Cooked salmon is flaky, tender, and light pink in color.
 Depending on each individual oven and salmon thickness it may vary but for me, baking salmon at 425 F usually takes about 18 minutes (5-6 oz fillet).

 Easy Salad Recipes